flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 everything that needs offline and real-time functionality: chat, collaborative editing, local-first applications.

-It's astonishing how powerful and underutilized our users' devices are and I believe if we want to improve UX and performance of our apps we have to step away from CRUD as the dominant paradigm for data synchronization and try new approaches.
+It's astonishing how powerful and underutilized our users' devices are.
+I believe if we want to improve UX and performance of our apps we have to step away from CRUD and try new approaches.

 ---